oliviazg/GoGlobe/README.md

 D3: I added Time configuration and continued to work on the mazeGenerator and Portal in the main class.

+D4: I created the Controller class and updated the main GoGlobe class.

 ----------------------------------
 Development Log for Olivia Zheng:
 ----------------------------------